bpocallaghan/alert/README.md

-# Alert Box
+# Alert Box (Laravel)

-A helper package to flash a bootstrap alert to the browser via an Facade or a helper function.
+A helper package to flash a bootstrap alert to the browser via a Facade or a helper function.

 ```html
 <div class="alert alert-info fade in">